Roger Pulvers: Career

 In January 1980 Pulvers left the ANU to become Writer-in-Residence at the Playbox Theatre in Melbourne.
 It was at the Playbox that he directed his own work and that of other playwrights.
-In the summer of 1982, Pulvers went to Rarotonga in the Cook Islands to be assistant to director Oshima Nagisa on the film "Merry Christmas, Mr. Lawrence."
+In the summer of 1982, Pulvers went to Rarotonga in the Cook Islands to be assistant to director Nagisa Oshima on the film "Merry Christmas, Mr. Lawrence."
 After that he returned to Japan to take up the position of literary editor at the Mainichi Daily News in Tokyo.

 Since the 1980s, Pulvers has published hundreds of articles in the Japanese and world press (the Far Eastern Economic Review, The New Scientist, etc.), as well as books of fiction, non-fiction and translations from Japanese.
-He has appeared frequently on Japanese television and radio, and acted in the NHK Taiga Drama, "Sanga Moyu.”
+He has appeared frequently on Japanese television and radio, and acted in the NHK Taiga Drama, "Sanga Moyu."

-Since the early 1990s, Pulvers has divided his time primarily between Tokyo and Sydney, with frequent trips to Europe, particularly Poland, Ireland and the U.K. From 1996 to 1999 he was a professor at Kyoto Zokei Geijutsu University; and from 1999, professor at Tokyo Institute of Technology, where he was Head of the Centre for World Civilizations.
+Since the early 1990s, Pulvers has divided his time primarily between Tokyo and Sydney, with frequent trips to Europe, particularly Poland, Ireland and the U.K. From 1996 to 1999 he was a professor at Kyoto University of Art and Design; and from 1999, professor at Tokyo Institute of Technology, where he was Head of the Centre for World Civilizations.
 He retired in 2013 to devote himself entirely to his writing.

 In Tokyo he continued to write articles, including his weekly column, Counterpoint, in The Japan Times, to publish books of fiction and non-fiction, to direct in the theatre, to write screenplays and to act in film.
-In Australia he most recently directed at the Roxy Theatre in Leeton his translation/adaptation of Nikolai Gogol's "The Government Inspector.”
+In Australia he most recently directed at the Roxy Theatre in Leeton his translation/adaptation of Nikolai Gogol's "The Government Inspector."

-He wrote the script and directed the feature film of "STAR SAND” on location in Okinawa in 2016.
+He wrote the script and directed the feature film of "STAR SAND" on location in Okinawa in 2016.
 The film was released in Japan in the summer of 2017.